 Cornish are energetic cats, never outgrowing their kittenish behavior.
 They are active & agile yet love attention & are known for being cuddlers & kissers.
 They are little clowns that are infinitely entertaining & are quite bright & intelligent.
 They love to play games like fetch & frisbee, often inventing their own "games".
 They will actually pick things up with their front paws, which are almost like little hands, & throw them around to entertain themselves.
 They will work their way into your lives & hearts - so be prepared.

-RED AND WHITE
+ODD EYED BLACK AND WHITE

 BLACK & WHITE